yssource/rhai/doc/src/rust/modules/create.md

 Make the `Module` a Global Module
 ------------------------------------

-`Engine::load_module` loads a [module] and makes it available globally under a specific namespace.
+`Engine::register_module` loads a [module] and makes it available globally under a specific namespace.

 ```rust
 use rhai::{Engine, Module};